pavel-a/usb-relay-hid/commandline/README-hidusb-relay-cmd.txt

 Other TODO's
 ============
-TODO: support multiple devices, support other existing variants usbrelay-cmd -ID=XXXXX ON|OFF <num>
-  usbrelay-cmd -ID=XXXXX  STATE
-    or -s XXXXX or --SN
-    -ID=* --ANY any one?

  *** Check that these devices indeed have unique IDs!
   The orig. h file mentions  function:   usb_relay_device_set_serial(int hHandle, char serial[5]);